shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    ![](../media/lab-05/image26.png)

-   We need to write an expression which would execute until either the value of **varCounter is 3** or value **varIsSuccess is Yes**. (varCounter and varIsSuccess are the variables we just created.)
+   We need to write an expression which will execute until either the value of **varCounter is 3** or value **varIsSuccess is Yes**. (varCounter and varIsSuccess are the variables we just created.)

 8. **Pipeline expression builder** dialog opens.
 In the bottom half of the dialog, you will have a menu: